 Your membership will start on the first day of the month after your application has been received and accepted by us.
 We have a five day grace period: if you apply (and have sent us your banking details) before the 5th of that month, your policy will start on the first of the same month from which you applied. e.g. If you apply on 3 March 2015, your policy will start 1 March 2015.
 If you apply on 7 March 2015, your policy will start 1 April 2015.

-There is a one calendar month waiting period for Accidents, Illness and Routine Care claims after the policy start date.
+There is a one calendar month waiting period for Accidents, Illness and Routine and Dental Care claims after the policy start date.
 This means that if your policy starts on 1 March 2015, you will not be able to claim for any veterinary visits during the month of March.

 There is a waiting period of 6 (six) calendar months for cruciate ligament conditions.
 You can apply to have this waiting period waived by completing the Cruciate Ligament Examination Form within 14 days of your pet start date.